 Suzanne E. Robertson Scholarship Endowment

-The Suzanne E. Robertson Scholarship Endowment was established in 1993 by her parents to serve as a lasting memorial of their daughter, Suzi, who was a psychology student at Mason.
+The Suzanne E. Robertson Scholarship Endowment was established in 1993 by her parents to serve as a lasting memorial of their daughter, Suzi, who was a psychology student at George Mason.
 The purpose of this fund is to provide a scholarship to an undergraduate or graduate student pursuing a degree in psychology.
-The selection will be based on both merit and need, with the student having demonstrated his/her ability to succeed in a course of study leading to a baccalaureate/graduate degree.
+The selection will be based on both merit and need, with the student having demonstrated his or her ability to succeed in a course of study leading to a baccalaureate/graduate degree.
 This scholarship may be renewable.
-This scholarship is administered by the office of financial aid.
+Current students may apply for this scholarship and many other scholarships through the Office of Financial Aid's Academic Works portal.

 Alumni/Mobil Fiction Fellowship Endowment

-Established in 1994 with a gift from an anonymous donor and additional funding by the Mobil Foundation, to assist graduate students in fiction writing.
+The Alumni/Mobil Fiction Fellowship Endowment was established in 1994 with a gift from an anonymous donor and additional funding by the Mobil Foundation to assist graduate students in fiction writing.

 Cynthia Wynn Herman Scholarship Endowment

-Established in 1995 in memory of Cynthia Wynn Herman, MA ’90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English with an interest in women’s studies.
-Recipients may be a full-time of part-time and an in-state or out-of-state student.
+The Cynthia Wynn Herman Scholarship Endowment was established in 1995 in memory of Cynthia Wynn Herman, MA English ’90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English with an interest in women’s studies.
+Recipients may be full-time or part-time and in-state or out-of-state students.
 The scholarship may be renewable.
-Cynthia Wynn Herman, an alumna of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women’s studies program newsletter.
+Cynthia Wynn Herman, an alum of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women’s studies program newsletter.

-Current students may apply for this scholarship through the Office of Financial Aid Academic Works Portal.
+Current students may apply for this scholarship and many other scholarships through the Office of Financial Aid's Academic Works portal.

 English Scholarships